Sunday, January 29, 2012

-In the mid 1990s, our club, the Possum Swamp Astronomical Society, was, as it is now, enjoying one of its periodic booms: lots of members, lots of activities.
+In the mid 1990s, our club, the Possum Swamp Astronomical Society, was enjoying a boom: lots of members, lots of activities.
 One of the things we liked to do in them days was get a bunch of folks together and convoy up to a star party, like the Mid South Star Gaze way up north of Jackson, Mississippi.
 Miss Dorothy and I had a great time on these expeditions, and George did too, though he must have sometimes felt like a third wheel on these slightly couples-oriented trips.
 Perennial singleton George bore up with the good cheer that was his hallmark.
 I never heard of a girlfriend or even an ex-wife, and sometimes felt a little sorry for him, but he never seemed anything but happy with his lot.

 In those days, George was a huge star party goer: Texas Star Party, Winter Star Party, eclipses in Mexico, he’d been everywhere, man.
 The star party I most associate with him and the one he loved best was our own little Deep South Regional Star Gaze.
 He would drive over to the DSRSG at McComb, Mississippi’s Percy Quin State Park with a truck full of gear and plant himself firmly on the observing field.
 I can see him as if it were yesterday, grumbling good naturedly about the ASTRO WIMPS who’d walked off the DSRSG field at a mere 1 a.m.

 I just hated it when George had to give up even his beloved Deep South.
 He hung in there with us through 2005, but that was it.
-I hope the end of his star partying days was made a little easier by the fact that by ‘05 we’d had to relocate from Percy Quin State Park, which he loved, to a small and overly rustic camp down way down the road from that beautiful park.
+I hope the end of his star partying days was made a little easier by the fact that by ‘05 we’d had to relocate from Percy Quin State Park, which he so loved, to a small and overly rustic camp down way down the road from that beautiful park.

 A few years after that, we moved to a much better venue, the Feliciana Retreat Center, which featured accommodations even better than those of Percy Quin, including fully equipped motel rooms.
 I hoped we’d be able to lure him back for one last bow, but that never happened.
 Given the state of his health, I'd guess he was afraid to be too far out in the sticks and too far from an emergency room.
 He was missed, with DSRSGers who barely knew him still enquiring year after year about “Good, Old George.”